Geelong Regional Library Corporation branches, mobile libraries and return chutes are now open, with regular operating

-The library's many digital resources, including our extensive eCollection, remain available to library members while library branches are closed.
+The library's many digital resources, including our extensive eCollection, remain available to library members.
 These resources include eBooks and eAudiobooks, activities for children, streaming TV and movies service, digital newspapers and magazines, and more.

 We will continue to update this page with details relating to library services during this time.
 You can also stay updated with news from the library by:

 • following our social media accounts (Facebook, Instagram and Twitter)

 • subscribing to our monthly eNewsletter

 • signing up for email updates related to library services at this time.

 FREQUENTLY ASKED QUESTIONS